pablovin/AffectiveMemoryFramework/README.md

-This repository holds the models and solutions developed by Pablo Barros based on emotion recognition and learning.
+This repository holds some of the models and solutions developed by Pablo Barros based on affective recognition and learning.

-The KEF framework was developed to facilitate the planing and fast prototyping of different scientific experiments.
-All the examples in this repository use the KEF framework.
+##Individual Projects

 **Pre-requisites**